GiBS: Generative Input-side Basis-driven Structures: Introduction

 This representation also mitigates the tension between device scale and computational feasibility.
 Direct pixel optimization of large supercells is intractable~\cite{li2022inverse,kang2024large}, whereas local-periodicity approximations neglect long-range coupling~\cite{zhou2024inverse,chen2024inverse}.
+By operating with a substantially reduced number of degrees of freedom, GiBS enables the practical optimization of broadband and worst-case optical responses that would be computationally prohibitive in pixel-based formulations ~\cite{ahadi2025bayesian}.
 In GiBS, low-order coefficients capture global correlations across the aperture, and higher-order coefficients refine subwavelength details~\cite{bi2025spatial}, maintaining tractability while preserving physical continuity.
 This compact description supports multiple optimization pathways.
-For instance, manifold learning~\cite{zandehshahvar2022manifold} can analyze the latent response manifold generated by different bases, guiding basis selection.
-The same coefficients can be used in gradient-based shape optimization~\cite{gershnabel2022reparameterization,thelen2022multi}, enabling direct $\partial \text{FoM}/\partial a_k$ updates in a relaxed space with a handful of design variables rather than hundreds of pixels.
+For instance, manifold learning~\cite{zandehshahvar2022manifold} can analyze the latent response manifolds generated by different bases, guiding basis selection.
+The same coefficients can be used in gradient-based shape optimization~\cite{gershnabel2022reparameterization,thelen2022multi}, enabling direct $\partial \text{FoM}/\partial A_k$ (FOM: Figure of Merit, $A_k$: the $k$-th basis) updates in a relaxed space with a handful of design variables rather than hundreds of pixels.
 This not only simplifies the optimization but also enforces manufacturability through its primitive basis functions.
 Furthermore, fabrication robustness can be assessed by introducing Gaussian perturbations on the coefficients and selecting designs with minimal response deviation.
 The remainder of this paper presents the theoretical and computational framework of GiBS and concludes with its experimental validation through the design of a wideband transparent beam scatterer.